-If you or a loved one has been the victim of a civil rights violation, don’t hesitate to reach out to us.
-Contact our office online or call 615-256-6666 to discuss your injury concerns with one or our caring, compassionate attorneys.
+If you or a loved one has been the victim of a civil rights violation, don’t hesitate to reach out to one of our civil rights attorneys in Nashville.
+Contact our office online or call 615-256-6666 to discuss your injury concerns with one of our caring, compassionate attorneys.
 Our goal is to help you get the compensation you deserve but also to prevent future incidents.
 Along with ensuring justice is served for you and your family, we aim to help other families avoid the same pain and suffering that you are experiencing.

-If you’re an attorney outside the state of Tennessee and are looking for help with a Taser case or other civil rights case in your home state, don’t hesitate to contact us at 615-256-6666.
+If you’re an attorney outside the state of Tennessee and are looking for help with a taser case or need a civil rights lawyer in your home state, don’t hesitate to contact us at 615-256-6666.

 Tennessee Department of Corrections and Core Civic Prison Misconduct

 Just like police and sheriff’s officers out on the streets of Tennessee, officers for the Tennessee Department of Corrections working in prisons are held to certain legal and ethical standards.
 They cannot just treat inmates any way they please.
 The same is true for the private prison company that operates many state prisons, CoreCivic.